 (B) a sketch or description of the normal configuration of each radiation machine's use, including the operator's position and any ancillary personnel's location during exposures.
 If a mobile van is used with a fixed machine inside, furnish the floor plan indicating protective shielding and the operator's position; and

-(C) a current copy of the applicant's operating and safety procedures regarding radiological practices for protection of patients, operators, employees, and the general public.
+(C) a current copy of the applicant's operating and safety procedures regarding radiological practices for the protection of patients, operators, employees, and the general public.

 (h) Application for registration of healing arts screening.